-When a user can't remember his/her password and clicks the Forgot Password? link, they will be asked to supply their user name or email address.
-They will then receive an email with a temporary password and a link to the Log In page.
+When you click the Forgot Password? link, you are asked to supply user name or email address.
+You are then sent an email with a temporary password and a link to the Log In page.

-After logging in, they will be asked to change their password.
+After logging in, you are prompted to change the password.